Kristen Hamilton

-Kristen Marie Hamilton (born April 17, 1992) is an American professional soccer player who plays as a forward for the Kansas City Current of the National Women's Soccer League (NWSL).
+Kristen Marie Hamilton (born April 17, 1992) is an American former professional soccer player who played as a forward.
 Hamilton played college soccer for the Denver Pioneers in her home state of Colorado, where she set multiple program records.
 She was selected with the last pick of the 2014 NWSL College Draft by the Western New York Flash (which later became the North Carolina Courage).
 During her stint with the Flash / Courage, the team won three NWSL Championships and three NWSL Shields.

-In the NWSL off-season in 2019–20, she played for the Western Sydney Wanderers of the W-League in Australia and received the Julie Dolan Medal as the league's best player.
-She was traded to the Current in 2021.
+In the NWSL offseason in 2019–20, Hamilton played for the Western Sydney Wanderers of the W-League in Australia and received the Julie Dolan Medal as the league's best player.
+She was traded to the Kansas City Current in 2021, where she played the remaining five seasons of her professional career and won her fourth NWSL Shield in 2025.
+Hamilton has also made one appearance for the United States national team.

 Early life

 Hamilton grew up in Littleton, Colorado, and played club soccer for the Colorado Storm.
 She attended Columbine High School from 2006 to 2010, where she was a varsity soccer player from her freshman year and committed to the University of Denver as a sophomore.